Squarespace/base-template-npm/README.md

 # Base Template (npm Version)

-This is the Squarespace Base Template.
-This version differs from the non-npm version by using **_Node Package Manager_** for local development, module installation and building the deployable artifacts.
+This is the Squarespace Base Template, a minimal Squarespace template using **_Node Package Manager_** for local development, module installation and deployment.

 ### Installation and use